 We are convinced that to bring more women into our faculty, we need to take a variety of actions.
 We regularly post job openings specifically dedicated to the promotion of female researchers.
 Since 2006, we have filled more than ten post-doctoral and created four doctoral positions.
-We have established a tenure track position exclusively for women, introduced a mentoring program for female researchers, promote women’s participation at conferences, and implemented a women’s quota for visiting professorships.
+We have established a tenure track position exclusively for women, introduced a mentoring program for female researchers, promote women’s participation at conferences, and implemented a women’s quota for guest professorships.

 Pre- and Post-Doctoral Positions for Women

 Since May 2006, we regularly offer pre- and post-doctoral assistant positions dedicated specifically to women.
 This special measure has already helped to increase the proportion of women among the scientific staff of our faculty by creating over 10 post- and 4 pre-doctoral assistant positions.
 According to our Plan on Women’s Advancement in Informatics , post-doctoral positions shall continue to be explicitly advertised for women.
 We have set ourselves the goal of being able to announce such dedicated post-doctoral positions every two to three years.

 Tenure Track Positions